TL;DR — what's the quick answer?

 Ready to Supercharge Your RAG Pipeline?

-Convert your PDFs to clean, LLM-ready Markdown with 95%+ accuracy.
+Convert your PDFs to clean, LLM-ready Markdown with benchmarked OCR accuracy (see PDF Parser Arena).
 Purpose-built for AI engineers building retrieval-augmented generation systems.

 Try BlazeDocs Free→Free tier available · Plans from $9.99/month · Powered by Mistral OCR